 Scattering - A beam of light may be reflected as it strikes a molecule.
 The angle of reflection will be a function of the particular molecules.
 Thus, a measure of the intensity of light at right angles to the initial light beam will be a function of the molecule density.
-This technique requires large, dense molecules.
+This technique requires large, dense molecules and is not of great use in fluid mechanics.

 Radiation - High temperature gases emit light.
 This is due to the extremely high vibrational energy of the molecules.
 In metals the wave length and intensity of light emitted is related to the temperature.
 For gases the radiation is a complex function of temperature, density and molecular species.
 The light emitted can be analized spectroscoply to identify specific wave length.
 Related wave lengths and intensities can be employed to identify radiation from particular molecular species, however, it is extremely difficult to relate the results to temperature and density.

-95 The

 Chapter IV

 TRANSDUCERS EMPLOYED IN FLUID MECHANICS

 The range of possible measuring conditions in fluid mechanics is extremely great.
 No one instrument is adequate to cover the range of any one of the possible variables.
 One may divide fluid mechanics measurement into roughly five groups.

 - 1. Temperature

 - 2. Pressure

 - 3. Density

 - 4. Velocity

 - 5. Fluid Properties

 This certainly cannot include every possible measurement, but it should cover most problems encountered in fluid mechanics.
 The present chapter is a very brief introduction to the transducers that will be employed.
 In the discussion the fifth group of Fluid Properties is not included, since this is a special area.
 The evaluation of a specific property may require the use of several types of transducers.

-A possible range of flow conditions that can be expected in fluid mechanics laboratories are listed in Table IV.1.
+The possible range of flow conditions that we can expect in the field of fluid mechanics are listed in Table IV.1.

+Ta h٦ P IV .
+1

+To 27 -6 T.A. • -

 Measurement Range

 Temperature 0°R to 20,000 - 30,000°R

 Pressure 0 to 10,000 psi

 Density 0 to ?

 Velocity 0 to 100,000 ft. / sec.